shivam091/rails_bootstrap_form/README.md

 [![Gem Version](https://badge.fury.io/rb/rails_bootstrap_form.svg)](https://badge.fury.io/rb/rails_bootstrap_form)

 **rails_bootstrap_form** is a Rails form builder that makes it super easy to integrate [Bootstrap 5](https://getbootstrap.com/) forms into your Rails application.
-`rails_bootstrap_forms`'s form helpers generate the form field and its label along with all the Bootstrap mark-up required for proper Bootstrap display.
+`rails_bootstrap_form`'s form helpers generate the form field and its label along with all the Bootstrap mark-up required for proper Bootstrap display.

 ## Minimum Requirements